mochdzaki/SpiceBot-Web-Interface/README.md

 # SpiceBot-Website

-This repository was our documentary for SpiceBot Web
+This repository is our documentary for SpiceBot Web